Occupation Report ยท Healthcare

 Your personalised plan

-Pharmacists score 52/100 on average — but your score depends on seniority, location, and skills.
+Pharmacists score 52/100 on average — but your number depends on seniority, sector, and whether Drug interaction & contraindication checking is most of your week or a corner of it.

 Not a Pharmacist?
 Check your own score.